3DBAG/CityBuf/readme.md

 # CityBuf Introduction
 Binary variant of [CityJSONSeq](https://www.cityjson.org/cityjsonseq/).
 Inspired by the [FlatGeobuf](https://github.com/flatgeobuf/flatgeobuf) standard (which in turn uses [flatbuffers](https://github.com/google/flatbuffers)).

+Some performance metrics:
+- Overall ~5x faster than CityJSON and ~2x faster than CityJSONSeq.
+- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower than both other formats.
+- Overall 34% smaller than CityJSON and 18% smaller than CityJSONSeq.

+See the benchmark below for more information.

 ## Goals
 The primary goals of CityBuf are
 1. be very fast to write/read features in a streaming fashion,